 10% + $1 Fee/Student

 As you can see, Teachable's free plan charges a 10% transaction fee + $1 for your paid courses per student.
 So not exactly free.
-Also, you're only allowed to have ten students on the free model.
-Maybe that's why they don't feature it very prominently on their website.
+Also, you're only allowed one course at this free tier.

 And even at the most basic paid subscription level, Teachable charges a 5% transaction fee.
 This is a bit off-putting.
 I'm not too keen on paying money on top of the monthly fee.
 If pricing is your number concern, you might be better off going with a platform such as Thinkific.